Modern Slavery Act and the supply chain: how firms can get the full picture

 The use of these automation tools increases efficiency and brings benefits connected to cost and time savings, as some of the manual work is taken away from humans, allowing them to focus on more complex work.

 By integrating data sources and conducting intelligent analytics to deliver easy to understand global corporate linkage and personal share ownership, this makes it easier to comply with the new rules and making use of an automated process also means checks can be completed in hours, in comparison to the days it may take with human entry.

 The digital profiles created as a result can be monitored going forward, meaning firms are also able to stay on top of Office of Foreign Assets Control (OFAC) requirements, boosting compliance across the board.

-By utilising automation tools when it comes to the work needed to meet the points of the Act, organisations are able to be sure of who they are in business with – customers and vendors – right down to 1% ownership, ultimately ensuring financial and reputational risk is kept to a minimum.
+By utilizing automation tools when it comes to the work needed to meet the points of the Act, organizations are able to be sure of who they are in business with – customers and vendors – right down to 1% ownership, ultimately ensuring financial and reputational risk is kept to a minimum.